Brooks Glycerin 20

 - Durable traction

 The Brooks Glycerin 20 is easily my most anticipated running shoe of 2022.
 Why?
-The amazing DNA Loft v3 from the Brooks Aurora-BL is now used for the Glycerin 20’s midsole, and the actually made our list of the best running shoes for beginners, our list of the best running shoes for high arches, and our best cheap running shoes list in 2022.
+The amazing DNA Loft v3 from the Brooks Aurora-BL is now used for the Glycerin 20’s midsole, and these actually made our overall Best Running Shoes, Best for Beginners, Best for Men, Best for Wide Feet, Best for High Arches, Best for Flat Feet, Best Road Running Shoes, Best Neutral Running Shoes, Best for Long Distances, and Best Brooks Running Shoes lists in 2023.

 Tyler: I’ve heard some great things about Brooks’ DNA Loft midsole cushioning.
 When the Brooks Glycerin 20 came in for testing, sporting DNA Loft v3, I was giddy.
 My size 13 also came in the StealthFit version.
 Two offerings from Brooks I’d yet to try.